The Genealogy Show – 17th Century Ireland.

 Community Unity

-The Genealogy Show – Joe Harrington The Butter Road
+The Genealogy Show – The McGrath Surname

 Lorna is a Professional Genealogist and Family Historian.
 She is a longstanding member of the Association of Professional Genealogist.
 Lorna is the Resident Genealogist for Dromoland Castle in County Clare.
 Lorna worked as Project Genealogist for George Boole *200 genealogy project for University College Cork and is an excellent researcher for Irish family histories.